- Fans Of 'Saw' Invested In 'Sadhuram 2': Director Sumanth Radhakrishnan

 Doing It The Right Way

 Before pursuing her career in the filed of cinema, Ranya did a fourth-month course to get the nuances of acting right.
 "I wanted some training before I set out to pursue a career here.
-So, I did a
+So, I did a four-month course."

 Power Of Parents